poshAJ/PoshToolbox/README.md

-# PoshToolbox
+# Posh Toolbox
-Simple toolbox of functions that can be used to build PowerShell scripts and modules.
+A collection of functions that can be used to build PowerShell scripts and modules.

 ## Installation
 ```